ChristopherTroyer/Portfolio/README.md

   ### Responsibilities: Primary Developer in an interdisiplinary group.
   #### Language: Python

-  In a group led by a PHD candidate in biology, I was tasked with generating data for a presentation on the relation between SARS-Cov-2 and other SARS-related coronavirus.
+  In a group led by a PHD candidate in biology, I was tasked with processing data and generating tables for a presentation on the relation between SARS-Cov-2 and other SARS-related coronavirus.

   For the final project I wrote a Python script that takes in '.maf' (Multiple Alignment Format) files and generates phylogenetic trees based on a choice of three aglorithms.